Top-seeded NC State women beat Kansas State, reach Sweet 16

 “I think they just go out and play,” Moore said.
 “They love playing the game and they play so well together and they just get lost in the moment, and don’t think too much.”

 By the end, all 13 players who entered the game for N.C.
 State had scored.
-And they spent the minutes following the final horn standing at midcourt to take in the cheers and acknowledge the crowd before heading out to face Notre Dame.
+And they spent the minutes following the final horn standing at midcourt to take in the cheers and acknowledge the crowd before heading out to face the Notre Dame-Oklahoma winner.

 The matchup of Associated Press second-team All-Americans Elissa Cunane of the Wolfpack and Ayoka Lee of the Wildcats never truly materialized due to foul issues.
 But the Bridgeport Region’s headliner instead showed off its deep roster by getting production off the bench and continuing to roll anyway.